gulshan-mittal/GSoC19-blog/_posts/2019-07-27-Final-Phase-progress.md

 * Updated the ``requirements.txt`` and **Installation guide**.

 * All the above things have implemented with the necessary **feedback**, warnings and error logs.

+### [](#header-4) Features which have not been implemented and Why?

+* Displaying the annotation data randomly on the annotations page.
+    * Due to the code structure and implementation it is not possible to implement the above feature.
+To implement that whole code structure and implementation has to be changed.
+* Annotation in Full screen mode (**Low priority feature**).
+This feature does not hold good with annotation method.
+The reason for this is that when we press the key for annotation then full screen mode of video converts into full screen mode of whole page.
+Due to incorporation of major feature this feature is not implemented due to time constraint.